Funded play and childcare places for 2 year olds

 The form can be downloaded here.

-If you are a non-UK citizen and your immigration status says you have 'no recourse to public funds' you may also be eligible.
-Your annual household income must be no more than:
+If your immigration status says you have ‘no recourse to public funds’, you may still get up to 15 hours of free early education for your 2-year-old.
+You must live in England and your household income must be no more than:

 You cannot have more than £16,000 in savings or investments.